-The FPC specialist provides you with the configured hostnames and what CNAMEs they are to be pointed to.
+The FPC specialist provides you with the configured hostname and what CNAME they are to be pointed to.
 For example:

 As long as implementation code is not altered, this step will not affect data collection and can be done at any time after updating implementation code.

-The Experience Cloud Visitor ID service provides an alternative to configuring a CNAME to enable first-party cookies, but because of recent Apple ITP changes, it is still recommended to allocate a CNAME even when using the Experience Cloud ID Service.
+The Experience Cloud Visitor ID service provides an alternative to configuring a CNAME to enable first-party cookies.

 The following methods are available for validation:

 If you have a CNAME set up and the certificate installed, you can use the browser for validation: